OlivierLD/small-boards/RaspberryPi-Pico/C/README.md

 The Pico-SDK is in its own [repo](https://github.com/raspberrypi/pico-sdk).

-In MS Visual Studio:
+In _MS Visual Studio_:
 You can find the extension in the VS Code Extensions Marketplace.
-Search for the Raspberry Pi Pico extension, published by Raspberry Pi.
+Search for the **Raspberry Pi Pico** extension, published by Raspberry Pi.
 Click the Install button to add it to VS Code.
+Do the same with the **Serial Console** extension.

 Next, go to the section `Use the CLI to Blink an LED in C`.